The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 The Cais das Colunas and the Docas in Lisbon’s downtown area provide an interesting and unique experience for visitors.
 The Cais das Colunas is a beautiful promenade along the water’s edge, lined with a few restaurants, bars and quaint cafes.
 The ships that would visit long ago would dock here on the two columns in the water.

 It is a place to walk and enjoy the grassy stretches, or sit on the wall and contemplate it all.
 There are always many people here doing just this!
-Take a stroll down the quayside to get a better view of the 25th de Abril bridge, or simply enjoy the beautiful views it provides.
+Take a stroll down the quayside to get a better view of the 25th de Abril bridge, or I just love the beautiful views along the way.

 Following the water’s edge to the right and left of the main square, you’ll find the docas which are also worth a stroll – stop and have a glass of wine at the Quiosque da Ribeira das Naus, or enjoy the cruise ships that may have come in for the day -it’s a great place for photos!